← All workflows

 What it handles

-• Executive summary with pivotal events and core dispute identification
+• Executive summaries with pivotal events and key party identification

-• Chronological event table with source attribution and significance ratings
+• Chronological event tables with source attribution on every entry

 • Gap analysis identifying missing documents and timeline inconsistencies